AbhishekRReddy/practical-python/Notes/01_Introduction/01_Python.md

 is considered similar to languages such as Perl, Tcl, or Ruby.
 The syntax of Python is loosely inspired by elements of C programming.

-Python was created by Guido van Rossum around 1990 who named it in honor of Monty Python.
+Python was creted by Guido van Rossum around 1990 who named it in honor of Monty Python.

 ### Where to get Python?